1. Introduction to Tajima 15-Needle Embroidery Systems

 2.2 Frame Compatibility and Material Handling

-- Large-Diameter Frames: With an embroidery field up to 360 × 500 mm (14.2" × 19.7"), you can tackle oversized projects like jacket backs, bags, or even banners.
+Large-Diameter Frames: With an embroidery field up to 360 × 500 mm (14.2" × 19.7"), you can take on jacket backs, bags, and banners.
+Consult tajima hoop sizes to match frames to larger projects.

 2.3 Advanced Automation Features